nens/threedi-docs/README.rst

 If the sphinx documentation tells you about a makefile: you can run those commands from within docker, too.
 For example, to build the pdf version::

-  $ docker-compose run builder make latexpdf
+  $ docker compose run builder make latexpdf

 (The output is in ``build/pdf/3di.pdf``).